-OVERVIEW: This funder provides one-year and six-month grants to individual working journalists pursuing investigative projects.
-You must be a U.S. print journalist with at least five years of experience to be eligible.
+OVERVIEW: This funder awards grants of one-year or six-month to individual working journalists pursuing investigative projects.
+Grant seekers must be a U.S. print journalist with at least five years of experience to be eligible.

 IP TAKE: This is a great opportunity for print journalists around the country.
-Only individuals, not organizations, can apply.
-Check out the new opportunity for environmental and science writers.
+Only individuals can apply: organizations are ineligible.
+See also the opportunity for environmental and science writers.

 There is also a separate Cissy Patterson fellowship available for environmental or science topics.
-This opportunity just began in 2016 and honors Alicia Patterson’s aunt, Chrissy, who was a publisher too.
-No separate application form is needed here, and any environmental or science writers will be automatically considered.
+This fellowship was created in 2016 to honor Alicia Patterson’s aunt, Chrissy, who was a publisher too.
+No separate application form is needed and any environmental or science writers will be automatically considered.

-Applications should be mailed to the foundation at 1100 Vermont Avenue, NW, Suite 900, Washington, D.C., 20005.
+Grant seekers should mail applications to the foundation at 1100 Vermont Avenue, NW, Suite 900, Washington, D.C., 20005.
 However, inquiries can be directed to 202-393-5995 or email@example.com.
 Rather than a large staff, this foundation has an executive director, president, chairman emeritus, and other board members.
-You can also keep up with foundation happenings on its blog.
+Grant seekers can also keep up with foundation happenings on its blog.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)